Loring, William Cushing, b. 1879 d. 1959

 Collection size: 0.7 linear feet

 Collection Summary: The William Cushing Loring papers measure 0.7 linear feet and date from 1899-1961.
 The collection documents Loring's artistic education in Paris and London and his career as an artist and instructor through correspondence, printed materials, and photographs.

 Biographical/Historical Note: William Cushing Loring (1897-1959) was an American painter and teacher born in Newton Center, Massachusetts.

-The donor, William Loring Cushing, Jr., is the son of the artist.
+The collection was donated by William Loring Cushing, Jr., son of the artist, in 1985.

 How to Use this Collection

 - Read the Finding Aid for this digitized collection

 - The collection was digitized in its entirety 2016 and is available via the Archives of American Art's website.